 Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies First High-School Education Group Co., Ltd. (FHS) Investors of Class Action and Encourages Shareholders to Contact the Firm

-Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against First High-School Education Group Co., Ltd. ("First High-School Education" or the "Company") (NYSE: FHS) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired First High-School Education American Depositary Shares (“ADSs”) pursuant or traceable to First High-School Education’s March 2021 initial public offering (the “IPO”).
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Ffhs.
+NEW YORK, May 19, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against First High-School Education Group Co., Ltd. ("First High-School Education" or the "Company") (: FHS) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired First High-School Education American Depositary Shares (“ADSs”) pursuant or traceable to First High-School Education’s March 2021 initial public offering (the “IPO”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/fhs.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1933.